Amazon Health Services

 Creating short video from a static image was pretty high on the stakeholder wishlist.
 The availability and scalability of high-quality and approved models was the only technical challenge that went unsolved by the time the prototype launched.
 As a mitigation we planned a small data collection to fine-tune with an internal model.

-Inpainting models that matched our exact hex color values were often not good at preserving shadows.
-The models that were good at preserving shadows often didn't match our hex color values.
-I ended up with an ensemble approach using the strengths of the respective models collectively.
+In-painting models that matched our exact hex color values were often not good at preserving shadows.
+The models that were the best at masking may not have been the best at preserving ambient details, color patterns and shadows.
+Some models didn't understand hex values in prompts for background color replacement.
+The solve this I initially used multi-model workflows and ensemble approaches to leveger the strengths of some models to mitigtate the weaknesses of others.

 Learnings